 Send us an email

-Imagine an AI customer service chatbot suddenly ignoring all safety protocols, accessing private customer databases, and sending sensitive information to unauthorized recipients, all because of a carefully crafted message that looked like a harmless inquiry.
+Imagine a customer support chatbot suddenly ignoring all safety protocols, accessing private customer databases, and sending sensitive information to unauthorized recipients, all because of a carefully crafted message that looked like a harmless inquiry.
 This is the reality of prompt injection attacks, the #1 threat in the OWASP Top 10 for Large Language Model Applications.

-For AppSec teams, this represents a fundamental challenge: unlike traditional cybersecurity threats that exploit code vulnerabilities, prompt injection attacks manipulate the very intelligence of AI systems.
+For AppSec and security teams, prompt injection represents a serious AI security challenge.
+Unlike traditional security vulnerabilities that exploit code, prompt injection attacks manipulate the very intelligence of AI systems.
 These attacks can lead to data breaches, unauthorized access, system manipulation, and complete compromise of AI-powered applications.
-As developers integrate LLM capabilities into applications faster than security teams can inventory them, the attack surface expands in real-time.
+As developers integrate LLM capabilities into applications faster than security teams can inventory them, the attack surface expands in real time.

-In this guide, we’ll uncover how prompt injection works, explore real-world attack scenarios, and equip you with strategies to protect your AI applications from these sophisticated threats.
+In this guide, we’ll cover how prompt injection works, explore the different attack types and their real-world impact, and equip you with strategies to protect your AI applications from these threats.

-Prompt injection occurs when user inputs alter a Large Language Model’s behavior in unintended ways.
-Think of it as the AI equivalent of SQL injection, but instead of manipulating database queries, attackers exploit the AI’s reasoning and decision-making processes.
+A prompt injection attack occurs when user input alters a large language model’s behavior in unintended ways.
+Think of it as the AI equivalent of SQL injection, but instead of manipulating database queries, an attacker exploits the AI model’s reasoning and decision-making processes.

-The vulnerability exists because LLMs process all input, including system instructions, user queries, and external data, as part of a continuous text stream.
-They can’t inherently distinguish between legitimate developer instructions and potentially malicious user commands.
-This creates a unique attack surface where carefully crafted inputs can override intended behavior and bypass safety measures.
+The prompt injection vulnerability exists because LLMs process all input (system instructions, user queries, and external data) as part of a continuous text stream.
+They can’t inherently distinguish between legitimate developer instructions and a malicious prompt submitted by a user.
+This creates a unique attack surface where carefully crafted inputs can override the system prompt, bypass safeguards, and manipulate model responses.

 Types of Prompt Injection Attacks

-Direct injection attacks occur when user input immediately alters the model’s behavior through malicious inputs.
-These can be intentional (malicious actors crafting exploitative attack prompts) or unintentional (legitimate content triggering unexpected behavior).
+Direct prompt injection attacks occur when user input immediately alters the model’s behavior.
+These can be intentional (malicious actors crafting exploitative prompts) or unintentional, when legitimate content triggers unexpected behavior.

-• Document poisoning: Hidden commands in documents that the AI assistant processes
+• Document poisoning: Hidden commands embedded in documents that the AI assistant processes

-• Website manipulation: Malicious code embedded in web pages that the AI analyzes
+• Website manipulation: Malicious instructions embedded in web pages that AI analyzes

 • Email attacks: Hidden instructions in emails processed by AI systems